-Michael Nandan, Hyundai Motorsport Team principal, also interviewed by Rallymagsport magazine, admitted that for them too “there will be more fine tuning for our aerodynamics”.
-And the images from January tests also seem to confirm.
+Michael Nandan, Hyundai Motorsport Team principal, also interviewed by Rallymagsport magazine, admitted that for them too “there will be more fine-tuning for our aerodynamics”.
+And the images from the January tests also seem to confirm.

 Additional louvres have been incorporated in the lower air outlets of the rear bumper of the i20 Coupé: pictures below show the new louvres, compared to the configuration used in Australia by Neuville, with no louvres in the lower air outlet.
-Addition of louvres helps to channel exiting hot air into desired direction, to get additional aero benefit.
+The addition of louvres helps to channel exiting hot air into the desired direction, to get an additional aero benefit.